-At this point, it is easiest to thermal paste a copper shim to the bottom of each FROZN unit, and then apply thermal paste to the face of the CPU chip on each CPU card.
+You COULD paste each side of the shim, but it is easier to apply thermal paste to the things each side of the shim contacts: the bottom of each FROZN unit, and the face of the CPU chip on each CPU card.

 As always, use the smallest amount of thermal paste you can per application.
 Thermal paste is intended to overcome microscopic unevenness between the surface of the CPU chip and the surface of the shim, and similarly, between the other surface of the shim and the surface of the cooler itself.
 Thermal paste is not glue - it is just a heat transfer aid - so use it sparingly but do accomplish full coverage.
 If you do not, "hot spots" may develop, impacting cooling.

-Pasting the cooler/shim assembly takes more thermal paste than may appear obvious at first glance.
-This is because the bottom of the cooler it is not a continuous surface but rather a number of parallel heat conductive lines, each of which must be pasted separately.
+Pasting the cooler/shim assembly takes more thermal paste than may appear obvious on first consideration.
+This is because the bottom of the cooler it is not a continuous surface but rather a set of four parallel heat conductive lines, each of which must be pasted separately.
 For each line, I used three small drops of paste and then spread them up and down the line until it was covered.